Garden International School: International examinations

 In 1966, Garden School was selected as the first school in Malaysia for the University of London's General Certificate of Education examination.
 It is fully accredited to offer both IGCSE and A Level examinations.
 Candidates sit examinations in the May/June series of each academic year.

 Academic information

 Early Years Centre

-Garden International School's Early Years Centre (EYC) is a preschool following the British EYFS curriculum.
+Garden International School's Early Years Centre (EYC) is a preschool following the English EYFS curriculum.
 The bespoke centre is located in the residential community of Desa Sri Hartamas and follows the EYFS curriculum.
 The EYC is divided into Nursery (age 3–4) and Reception (age 4–5) classes; a flexible 'Pre-Nursery' enrolment option is also available for children who join the term that they turn 3, providing they are toilet trained and show school readiness.

 The Centre offers a Jungle School programme, unique in Malaysia, which offers the children regular opportunities to learn and build confidence in a safe outdoor environment.